Skip to content

 In aPAP, some white blood cells in the air sacs of the lungs (the alveoli) don’t work properly.

-However, since many pulmonologists are not familiar with testing for aPAP specifically, they may suggest these other tests first.
+A simple blood test can detect these GM-CSF autoantibodies to confirm or rule out aPAP.
+However, since many pulmonologists aren't familiar with testing for aPAP specifically, they may suggest these other tests first.
 These tests are more invasive and may require hospitalization.

 Bronchoscopy